gravitational/teleport/docs/2.0/admin-guide.md

 ### Using DynamoDB

-If you are running Teleport on AWS, you can use [DynamoDB](https://aws.amazon.com/dynamodb/) as a storage backend to achieve high availability.
+If you are running Teleport on AWS, you can use [DynamoDB](https://aws.amazon.com/dynamodb/) as a storage back-end to achieve high availability.

-**WARNING**: Using DynamoDB involves recurring charges by AWS.

 To configure Teleport to use DynamoDB as a storage back-end: